260 25.4K 7

 Whether you want to homestead or just have a spot of Earth to call your own, buying land is something that requires patience, preparation, and care.
-We bought 16 acres to build a cordwood house off of the electrical and water grid, and in doing so we learned a LOT about what to do and what NOT to do.
-Here are our biggest FINANCIAL tips for those wanting to buy land for their homestead.
+These are the biggest things you should know and do before you buy land.

 1. Lending rules are different for unimproved land vs. land with a house on it.

 If you are planning to take out a mortgage to buy your land, you will likely need to work through a lender that specializes in land purchases.
 MANY BANKS WILL NOT LEND FOR UNIMPROVED LAND OR RAW LAND OVER 2-5 ACRES.

 This may vary by location, so make sure you check with the banks and lenders in your area first.
 This is typically because when land has a house on it, the house can be used as collateral in the case of a default.
 Raw land doesn’t provide the bank with any collateral, so they typically won’t risk lending for it.

 We used Farm Credit Mid-America for our land loan and are happy with the terms we have and the customer support we’ve received thus far.
 There are other lenders out there and, again, this may vary by location, but we did have a hard time finding many lenders who will work with people buying raw land for a homestead.

 Related: Check out these books on Amazon for more information about buying and developing land.